Madhesh-GitHub/CVortex/README.md

 ## 🌟 About CVortex

-**CVortex** is an innovative AI-powered career acceleration platform that started on **July 4, 2025**.
+**CVortex** is an innovative open source AI-powered career acceleration platform that started on **July 4, 2025**.
 Created by 13 passionate pre-final and final year students from various states across India, CVortex is designed to revolutionize how job seekers approach their career journey.

 Our mission is simple: **Make every resume ATS-friendly and every job application successful.**

 ---

-## ✨ Key Features
+## ✨ 4 Core Features of CVortex

 ### 🤖 **AI Resume Analyzer** *(Fully Ready)*
 - **Instant ATS Compatibility Check** - Get real-time feedback on resume formatting